EMDK/docs/edge/source/api/payment/PaymentDevice.md

 **Parameters:**

-dateTime - - Date and time string  in the format "YYYY-MM-DD HH:MM:SS".
+`dateTime` - - Date and time string  in the format "YYYY-MM-DD HH:MM:SS".
 The date and time can be separated  by space.

  Where
  		YYYY  = four-digit year.
- 		MM    = two-digit month (01=January
+ 		MM    = two-digit month (01=January, etc.).
+ 		DD    = two-digit day of month (01 through 31).
+ 		HH    = two digits of hour (00 through 23) (am/pm NOT allowed).
+ 		MM 	  = two digits of minute (00 through 59).
+ 		SS    = two digits of second (00 through 59).

 **Returns:**

-void
+void - Returns NONE.

 **Throws:**